mleonelli/mleonelli.github.io/content/authors/admin/_index.md

 ---
 role: Product Manager
 bio: I'm a Product Manager with a passion for code.
+10+ years experience in the Travel business.
 interests:
-  - Data analysis and visualization
+  - Data Science, data analysis and visualization
+  - Innovation & Entrepreneurship
+  - Languages & Online learning
   - Travel
 social:
   - icon: envelope